 A good starting point is to be assured the therapist has undergone an intensive and robust training and is properly registered.

-I have undergone two, long and intensive trainings culminating in two highly regarded psychotherapy registrations.
-I am about to be qualified in a third: Parent Infant Psychotherapy at the world-renowned Anna Freud Centre.
-I I have solid experience in both the NHS and private practice.
+I have undergone two long and intensive adult trainings, culminating in two highly regarded psychotherapy registrations (BPC & UKCP).
+I have also recently trained in Parent Infant Psychotherapy at the world-renowned Anna Freud Centre.
+I have solid experience in both the NHS and private practice.

 I can assure you of a caring, empathic, emotionally safe, confidential and non-judgemental environment.
 This enables us to explore and disentangle together difficult and painful feelings, anxieties, thoughts and experiences.